edwindus/attentionspan/content/posts/prince/cloudbusting.md

 ![http://cloudguitarcentral.blogspot.com/2012/06/cloud-guitar-plans.html](blueprints-002.jpg)

 ## The Real Deal
-After has Prince's passing, an original 1982 Cloud guitar (PM16549) was [auctioned for a hefty $563,500](https://www.julienslive.com/lot-details/index/catalog/320/lot/138241).
+After has Prince's passing, an original 1982 Prince (PM16549) owned Cloud Guitar was [auctioned for a hefty $563,500](https://www.julienslive.com/lot-details/index/catalog/320/lot/138241).
 The [catalogue of this auction](https://www.juliensauctions.com/auctions/2020/Prince_Blue_Angel_Guitar/Prince_Blue_Angel_Flipping_Book/) is still online and is a fascinating document meant to prove the provenance of their auction lot.
-Another Prince owned guitar (PM16220) from 1992 was [auctioned at $192,000](https://www.julienslive.com/lot-details/index/catalog/427/lot/192988) in 2022, and Paisley Park Enterprises provided a Yellow Cloud to the collection of the [Smithsonian National Museum of American History](https://americanhistory.si.edu/collections/search/object/nmah_607482).
+Another Prince owned (PM16220) Cloud Guitar from 1992 was [auctioned at $192,000](https://www.julienslive.com/lot-details/index/catalog/427/lot/192988) in 2022, and Paisley Park Enterprises provided a Yellow Cloud to the collection of the [Smithsonian National Museum of American History](https://americanhistory.si.edu/collections/search/object/nmah_607482).

 More details about Prince owned Cloud Guitars build by Dave Russan, and lateron Andy Beach, can be found in the [Prince Equipment Archive](http://guitarcloud.org/equipment/dave-rusan-cloud-guitar).
-Dave Russan is still a luthier and handcrafting all kind of guitars, among those reproductions of the design he did for Prince.
+Dave Russan is [still a luthier](https://www.facebook.com/RusanGuitarworks/) and handcrafting all kind of guitars, among those reproductions of the design he did for Prince.
 An incredible skillful but humble and friendly guy that creates true works of arts.
 Without any doubt fantastic instruments for those able to play guitar, probably priced as an artisans job should be, while his clients will have to patiently wait many months for their instruments.

 {{< youtube-enhanced id="KJzq2Xtoa_8" title="Meet Dave Rusan" >}}